Learn more about the Fundamentals of Thermocouples before you begin.

 High-Performance and High-Channel-Count Systems

 The PXI platform offers a variety of chassis, controller, and module options so you can create a measurement system to meet your specific application needs.
-The NI SC Express strain modules can provide up to 0.02 percent accuracy at up to 102.4 kS/s.
-PXI can scale to thousands of strain and bridge-based measurement channels for large applications, and provides both wired and wireless synchronization options.
+The SC Express strain modules can provide up to 0.02 percent accuracy at up to 102.4 kS/s.
+PXI scales to thousands of strain and bridge-based measurement channels for large applications and provides both wired and wireless synchronization options.

 - Configurable desktop, rack-mount, and distributed multichassis solutions

 - Compatibility with a wide range of sensors and transducers

 - More than 1,500 PXI modules available, including CAN, vision, motion, and GPS

 PXI I/O Modules With Integrated Signal Conditioning for Measuring Thermocouples